 Unfortunately, while Caudalie claims to not test on animals, they do sell their products in China where animal testing is required by law.
 Therefore they cannot be classified as 100% cruelty free.

 TRAVEL FRIENDLY Caudalie makes travel sized versions of their best selling products.
 They also carry a travel set with 5 essentials including their elixr spray, makeup remover, a detox mask, eye cream and moisturizer.

 Kevin Murphy is one of my favorite haircare lines that I not only use in my professional kit, but in my personal beauty collection well.
-I had been using the brand for several years before learning about their commitment to the environment, and am pleasantly surprised at their efforts.
+I had been using the brand for several years before learning about their commitment to the environment, and have loved reading about their efforts.